rnjhnd/school-management-adapter/README.md

 ---

 **Note**: This implementation demonstrates the Adapter design pattern, which is particularly useful when integrating legacy systems, third-party libraries, or systems with incompatible interfaces.
-The pattern allows you to work with existing code without modifying it, making it ideal for enterprise applications that need to integrate multiple systems.
+The Adapter pattern allows you to work with existing code without modifying it, making it ideal for enterprise applications that need to integrate multiple systems.